 In nearly all circumstances if I had to use a traditional tarp I would look hard to replace it as soon as I could in the next town with a hardware store as Polycro and Tyvek are pretty easy to get ahold of and lots lighter and fold up far easier, smaller, and weigh much less.

-There are many who would say they aren’t necessary and I would be hard-pressed to tell you you NEED one, but I can tell you when you have a heavy rain period and your ground begins to wet out you would wish you had one.
+Many would say they aren’t necessary, and I would be hard-pressed to tell you you NEED one, but I can tell you when you have a heavy rain period and your ground begins to wet out, you would wish you had one.

-For me they are an inexpensive way to protect myself from nature and the one more moisture boundary between me and the ground helps to keep me dry and safe.
+For me, they are an inexpensive way to protect myself from nature and a more moisture barrier between me and the ground helps to keep me dry and safe.

 Remember that if your footprint is too large, you can always cut it down to size.